clinaresl/ksearch/domains/README.md

   implementations provided.
 * *solver*: signature of the solver used for computing this solution
 * *doctor*: output of the automated error checking process.
 See the previous section
+* *version*: output of the command `git describe` which informs of the exact version of `libksearch` used for running an algorithm.

 # License #